-Unbelievable as it sounds, Raquel Welch reached her 8th decade on September 5!
-It’s a date worth celebrating for this much-admired star of stage and screen.
+The lovely Raquel Welch reached her eighth decade on September 5, 2020.
+It was a date worth celebrating for this much-admired star of stage and screen.
 Born Jo Raquel Tejada in Chicago 1940, she originally wanted to dance.
 Raquel’s legendary physique actually proved to be an obstacle!
 Speaking to the Sunday Post in 2018 she revealed she “worked hard until I was 17 – by which time I had grown quite a bit of course and my instructor broke it to me that I really didn’t have the figure for ballet.”

-Even decades on, she’s regularly asked to autograph those scantily-clad publicity pics.
-For Raquel, remembering your beginnings is key.
-“I remember James Stewart telling me a long time ago never to avoid your fans or the things that your fans like about you” she told the Post.
+Even decades on, she was regularly asked to autograph those scantily-clad publicity pics.
+For Raquel, remembering your beginnings was key.
+“I remember James Stewart telling me a long time ago never to avoid your fans or the things that your fans like about you,” she told the Post.
 “It was good advice.”

 Raquel made headlines over her supposedly difficult reputation.
 “I needed to be a little tough to break through,” she told The Scotsman in 2010.
 “But at one point I found myself being just a little too much.
 I told a few people off, and that wasn’t at all what I should have done.”
-She did a take off in Nineties sitcom ‘Seinfeld’, portraying herself as an aggressive diva who physically assaults the cast.
+She did a take-off in the nineties sitcom Seinfeld, portraying herself as an aggressive diva who physically assaults the cast.